darshanpandhi/darshanpandhi.github.io/README.md

 ## Instructions

-There is no doubt that distributed version control systems are superior than their centralized counterparts.
+> There is no doubt that distributed version control systems are superior than their centralized counterparts.
 The absence of repository locking allows multiple developers to collaborate in real time.
 Besides, in the event of an unprecedented failure, the peer transfer system saves the day as opposed to a central server failure.
+And the most underrated of all is the ability to work offline.

 > However, according to Etter, the primary reason technical writers should use a distributed file sharing system is because developers prefer them.
 This will encourage collaboration as potential contributors now know that you prefer modern tools.

-Therefore, we use GitHub as follows.
+Therefore, it is reason enough to use GitHub in our expedition.

 ### Steps to create a new GitHub Repository